 Have you noticed that recent high school graduates keep getting more impressive?
 They are quickly becoming entrepreneurs and already have future goals for how they are going to make an impact in this world!
 Meet recent Cranford High School 2019 Graduates Benjamin Quinutolo and Chris Giuditta.
-They are making heads turn at the Jersey Shore with their bright pink and super cool Ono Bowls DTS (Down the Shore) Truck!
+They are making heads turn at the Jersey Shore with their bright pink and super cool Ono Bowls Food Truck, also known as the Pink Ono DTS (Down the Shore) Truck.

 Since the engine revved and the Ono Bowls DTS Truck took off for the shore in June – these boys have been super busy!
 I was lucky enough to catch Ben for a quick interview on their recent success and goals for the future of this fabulous business!

 Ben started working at Ono Bowls (107 Quimby Street in Westfield, owned by Tricia Caminos) at 15 years of age.
 He was one of her first employees: “I have always been a very passionate and energetic kid and I thrive on independence.
 I remember asking Tricia before she even opened Ono Bowls if I could work at her store.
 I must have asked her so many times, “When are you going to open?”
 Literally every day I begged her to let start me as an employee.
 When I finally was able to work at Ono Bowls – that job honestly changed my life.
 I learned how to live and eat healthier and how to be more aware of our environment!”

 As Ben was quickly learning how to make their delicious smoothies and juices, Chris came along with his “entrepreneurial mindset”.
 The two started working together at Ono Bowls and then the idea of starting a food truck down the shore was hatched!
 Plans were drawn on paper plates and Tricia, being a “very family-oriented and helpful boss” – gave them the loan after they pitched the idea to her four months later.

 How they got the truck… you won’t believe this story!